An Algorithmic Framework for Bias Bounties: Introduction

 \subsection{Limitations and Open Questions}

 The primary limitation of our proposed framework is that it can only identify and correct sub-optimal performance on groups \emph{as measured on the data distribution for which we have training data}.
-It does not solve either of the following related problems: \begin{enumerate} \item Our model performs well on every group \emph{only because in gathering data, we have failed to sample representative members of that group}, or \item The model that we have cannot be improved on some group \emph{only because we have failed to gather the features that are most predictive on that group}, and the performance would be improvable if only we had gathered better features. \end{enumerate}

-That is, our framework can be used to find and correct biases as measured on the data distribution from which we have data, but cannot be used to find and correct biases that come from having gathered the wrong dataset.
+It does not solve either of the following related problems: \begin{enumerate} \item Our model appears to perform well on every group \emph{only because in gathering data, we have failed to sample representative members of that group}. \item The model that we have cannot be improved on some group \emph{only because we have failed to gather the features that are most predictive on that group}, and the performance would be improvable if only we had gathered better features. \end{enumerate} That is, our framework can be used to find and correct biases as measured on the data distribution from which we have data, but cannot be used to find and correct biases that come from having gathered the wrong dataset.
 In both cases, one primary obstacle to extending our framework is the need to be able to efficiently validate proposed fixes.
 For example, because we restrict attention to a single data distribution, given a proposed pair $(g,h)$, we can check on a holdout set whether $h$ in fact has improved performance compared to our model, on examples from group $g$.
-This is important to disambiguate distributional improvements compared to subsets of examples that amount to cherrypicking --- which is especially important in the public ``bias bug bounty'' application.
+This is important to disambiguate distributional improvements compared to subsets of examples that amount to cherrypicking.
 How can we approach this problem when proposed improvements include evaluations on new datasets, for which we by definition do not have held out data?
 Compelling solutions to this problem seem to us to be of high interest.
 We remark that a bias bounty program held under our proposed framework would at least serve to highlight \emph{where} new data collection efforts are needed, by disambiguating failures of training from failures for the data to properly represent a population: if a group continues to have persistently high error even in the presence of a large population of auditors in our framework, this is evidence that in order to obtain improved error on that group, we need to focus on better representing them within our data.